 How often do you look back at your life as a child and reminisce about how simple it all was back then?
-Our stresses and concerns back then were nothing compared to the stresses we experience as adults.
+Our stress and concerns back then were nothing compared to the stress we experience as adults.
 During my school days, you wouldn’t see as many kids suffering from depression or anxiety.
-In fact, as a child and teenager, I didn’t even know those illnesses existed.
+In fact, as a child and teenager, I didn't even know those illnesses existed.
 There was more balance.

 The problem was, allowing my enjoyment of a TV show to determine what would make me happy in my career was not an entirely fool-proof plan.
 I didn’t know that law wouldn't actually make me happy.
 I didn’t know how to listen to my passion.
 No one had cultivated that skill in me.
 Not because the people in my life were bad or uncaring, but because they had never learned how to cultivate passion in their own lives.

 I remember the day that I finally plucked up the courage to walk away from Law.
 As I left the administration building of the University and walked towards my car, I looked up at the sky and noticed the striking blue for the first time in years.
 I actually paused to feel the cool breeze on my face.
 For the first time in years, I felt free from anxiety and depression and that freedom afforded me the ability to be fully present in my life as it was happening.
 I didn’t know what I was going to do next, but I knew it was going to be ok.

 How many people are living trapped in a state of passionless existence?